 What's the big idea?

-The big idea is that a Shed is a safe, friendly, and inclusive environment to share old skills and learn new ones; talk about the issues and experiences that affect our lives; and build new social networks and friendships.
-It’s been shown that having a sense of purpose and avoiding social isolation has a positive effect on health and well-being.
+The big idea is that a Shed is a friendly and inclusive place to build new social networks and friendships; talk about the issues and experiences that affect our lives; and share our skills.
+It’s well known that a sense of purpose and social activity have a very positive effect on health and well-being.
 By working ‘shoulder to shoulder’ we aim to reduce social isolation and promote active and healthy lifestyles in later life.